Advertisement

 Wire-haired Dachshund ©Shutterstock

 Dachshunds are a German terrier breed.
-Like many terriers, they can be quite stubborn, and definitely don’t realise that they’re a small breed.
-As such, they need dedicated training to ensure they don’t develop behavioural problems such as excessive barking.
-They are typically very attached to their owners and are affectionate towards them.
+Affectionately known as sausage dogs, they can be quite stubborn, and definitely don’t realise that they’re a small breed.
+With relatively high energy levels for their size, they need dedicated training to ensure they don’t develop behavioural problems such as excessive barking.
+They are typically make very good companions, as they form strong bonds with their owners and are affectionate towards them.

 The Poodle